- Leadership Team

 She holds a BA in Modern Languages and Cultures (French, Spanish and Arabic), and enjoys writing and reading on feminism, diversity, and a range of other topics.

 zara.rahman [at] okfn.org Twitter: @zararah

 Sander van der Waal — Projects Director

 Sander van der Waal is Head of Long Term Projects at the Open Knowledge Foundation.
-Overseeing many of the grant funded projects the OKFN is involved with, Sander ensures any funded project will benefit maximally from cross-fertilization with other related initiatives across the wider OKFN community, both nationally and internationally.
+Overseeing many of the grant funded projects the Open Knowledge Foundation is involved with, Sander ensures any funded project will benefit maximally from cross-fertilization with other related initiatives across the wider Open Knowledge Foundation community, both nationally and internationally.
 Sander has a strong background in the open source world, having advised academic projects on open source software development at OSS Watch, based at the University of Oxford.
 He is a committer and contributor to the Apache Software Foundation and co-organised several big and smaller open source events.

 Jonathan Gray — Director of Policy and Ideas